purdue-tracelab/go1_cpp_cmake/README.md

 sudo make install
 ```

+Note that the versions of `OSQP` and `OsqpEigen` are specific to each other, so if you do want to upgrade this package or use it on a newer system, make sure your versions are compatible with each other and your system requirements.

 ## Step 5: Install the Package

 Once all dependencies are installed, clone the `go1_cpp_cmake` project onto your home directory, then build.